Diagrammatic Monte Carlo for Dissipative Quantum Impurity Models: Dissipative Quantum Impurity Models

-We start describing the vectorization of the local impurity problem, whose Hilbert space only consists of impurity states.
-We consider in this space the identity written in terms of an orthonormal basis
+As a warmup we start describing the vectorization for a single site fermionic problem, which could describe for example the isolated impurity.
+The Hilbert space is spanned by the orthonormal Fock basis $\vert n\rangle$, with $n=0,1$ and in this space the identity operator is written as